tanveerf/SIEMSetting/README.md

 2. Configuring the Custom Log: The custom log is set up in Azure by specifying the file path where the log resides on the VM and providing other necessary details.
 4. Extracting Fields from the Log Data: Various fields like latitude, longitude, country, and state are extracted from the raw log data.
 This is done by going to Tables in Azure's interface and changing the schema to add new columns for latitude, longitude, country and state.
 5. Setting up Azure Sentinel: Azure Sentinel is then set up to use the log data.
 The process involves configuring a new workbook in Sentinel and adding a query to visualize the data on a world map.
-6. Extracting Data in New Schema:
+6. Extracting Data in New Schema: we will need to run the following KQL to extract lat, long information from the raw data.
 ```kQL
 Failed_RDP_With_GEO_CL
 | extend Country_CF = extract("country:([^,]+)", 1, RawData)